electrik-dev/electrik/README.md

 php artisan electrik:install
 ```

-4. Start Artisan
+4. Start the development server
 ```bash
 php artisan serve
 ```

 That's all!
-Now goto [https://localhost:8000/dashboard](https://localhost:8000/dashboard) and enjoy!
+Now go to [https://localhost:8000/dashboard](https://localhost:8000/dashboard) and enjoy!

 ## Why another Starter kit?

 It's true that there are a lot of starter kits available for SaaS applications.
 They all have great features.
-What saperates Electrik from any other start-kit out there is that its 100% open source.
-Electrik does not have tired pricing or pro features like almost every other start-kit out there provides and then asks for a premium for this.
+What seperates Electrik from any other starter kits out there is that it's 100% open source.
+Electrik does not have tired pricing or pro features like almost every other starter kit provides and then asks for a premium to use these features.
 Electrik will always stay open source and free.
-Even for commerial usage.
+Even for commercial usage.

 ## What's the catch?